souzaemmanuel/minesweeper-angular-signal/README.md

 **On this project I'm using ESlint as well**

-- To lint the services lib, for example run: `nx run services:lint --fix`
+- To lint the services lib, for example, run: `nx run services:lint --fix`

 - To lint the backend app, run: `nx run backend:lint --fix`